websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/assigning-task-nodes.md

 # Assigning Task Nodes

-> Subscribers
+{bdg-primary}`Subscription`

 Task nodes require interaction by people.
-To alert the right people and associate the task with the right people, use [Notifications](./configuring-workflow-actions-and-notifications.md#adding-notifications) and Assignments, respectively.
+To alert and associate tasks with the right people, use [Notifications](./configuring-workflow-actions-and-notifications.md#adding-notifications) and Assignments, respectively.
 You can assign Task nodes to

 - Specific Roles
 - Multiple Roles of a [Role type](../../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) (Organization, Site, Asset Library, Account, or Regular Role types)